-- An example survey report of the condition of an existing building structure, fabric and services and advice on a maintenance and refurbishment strategy. - The stages involved in the conversion and adaptation of the existing building. - The advantages and disadvantages of selling property and carrying out a new build project on a greenfield site.
+- An example survey report of the condition of an existing building structure, fabric and -SSMEN services and advice on a maintenance and refurbishment strategy. - The stages involved in the conversion and adaptation of the existing building. - The advantages and disadvantages of selling property and carrying out a new build project on a greenfield site. - Construction contract procurement arrangements for the three options.